Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 How to Cope With Change in Life

-Courageously facing your changes in life leads to greater personal and spiritual growth and an increased reliance on God.
+Courageously facing change in life leads to personal and spiritual growth and an increased reliance on God.

-As expectations and patterns are disrupted, if you don’t trust God to help make decisions and cope with change, it is easy to get stuck in a rut and fail to fulfill your purpose.
+When expectations and patterns are disrupted, and without trusting God to make decisions and cope with change, it is easy to get stuck in a rut and fail to fulfill your purpose.

 5 Common Types of Changes in Life